 1. Did Jimi Hendrix Actually Visit Nepal?

-But, did Jimi even get time to visit Nepal in such a short lifespan of his, and especially 67, the year he had his first album released, is very questionable!
+But, did Jimi even get time to visit Nepal in such a short lifespan of his, especially 67, the year he had his first album released, is very questionable!
 As we dig deep, Jimi released his first single ‘Hey Joe’ in 1967 which was a smasher, soon proliferating his career with other crowd-pullers like ‘Purple Haze’ and ‘The wind cries Mary’.
 He was extremely busy touring around to promote his first album and flying to and fro America and Sweden that year.
 Also, towards the end of ‘67, Jimi released his second album ‘Axis: Bold as Love’ (Reference: http://www.biography.com/people/jimi-hendrix-9334756#career-breakthrough).

 2. What is the secret behind the popularity of Bob Marley Hotel at Muktinath?

 We are not to decide if the enchanting voice of the popular star was heard on the foot of Muktinath temple or not.
 But is this alone the reason why the hotel is so renowned?
-Not really.
+Not really!

-Besides the legend, the thing that everybody ballyhoos about Bob Marley Hotel in Muktinath is the food– The deserts to be specific!
+Besides the legend, the thing that everybody ballyhoo about Bob Marley Hotel in Muktinath is the food– The deserts to be specific!
 Another fun fact about the gala place is the common sight of people smoking pot.
 No wonder the dessert is so mouthwatering!
 Is it the chef or the marijuana trip, we shall leave it up to you to find out!

-3. Why did YacDonalds change it’s logo?
+3. Why did YacDonalds change its logo?

 Rumor has it that McDonald’s India even sent an official letter to change the logo.
-What are the odds that could have been the reason for the name change!
+What are the odds that it could have been the reason for the name change!

 4. Is Yartung in Muktinath worth it?

 But, Is Yartung at Muktinath really worth it?
 Well, not really.
 Muktinath has turned into a very touristy place.
-The horse racing and other competitions like football and archery is still conducted and people from various clubs, nearby areas and villages participate to make the festival jolly.
+Horse racing and other competitions like football and archery are still conducted and people from various clubs, nearby areas, and villages participate to make the festival jolly.
 However, the authenticity and traditional touch to the festival is all gone.
-The modern youths’ participation is mostly witnessed while it seems like the older people aren’t very amused to get sunk in the mood of Yartung due to lack of originality.
+The modern youths’ participation is witnessed while it seems like the older people aren’t very amused to get sunk in the mood of Yartung due to lack of originality.
 The whole of Muktinath, a night prior to the full moon day (Janai Purnima) is fully drunk.
-Reality– The sublime festivity adulterated by the drunken vibes; and haywire crowd dancing to the beats of modern day pop stars, making noises at comedians’ acts and hooting at almost everything!
+Reality– The sublime festivity adulterated by the drunken vibes; and the haywire crowd dancing to the beats of modern day pop stars, making noises at comedians’ acts and hooting at almost everything!
 (Bummer!)
 The only thing speaking is booze!
 The main day of the fair is a fine sight, but you know it starts very late because of the hangover of the previous night.